Algorithm Fairness in AI for Medicine and Healthcare

 \textbf{ {Introduction}}

-\begin{spacing}{1.50} Healthcare disparities continue to exist in medicine as a reflection of historical and current socioeconomic inequities, as well as group biases from the perpetuation of cultural stereotypes\cite{adler2016addressing, phelan2015racism, yehia2020association, lopez2021racial}.
+\begin{spacing}{1.5} Healthcare disparities continue to exist in medicine as a reflection of historical and current socioeconomic inequities, as well as group biases from the perpetuation of cultural stereotypes\cite{adler2016addressing, phelan2015racism, yehia2020association, lopez2021racial}.
 Though traditionally viewed through the lens of race and ethnicity, healthcare disparities encompass a wide range of dimensions, including, but not limited to: socioeconomic status, insurance status, education status, language, age, gender, sexual identity/orientation, and body mass index (BMI)\cite{bonvicini2017lgbt, yamada2015access, moy2005compiling, balsa2003clinical}.
 These disparities often encompass all 5 domains of the social determinants of health as defined by the US Department of Health and Human Services (economic stability, education access and quality, healthcare access and quality, neighborhood and built environment, and social and community context), which were first established to begin disentangling causal factors for worsening health outcomes and mistrust in the healthcare system\cite{marmot2005social, adler2016addressing, maness2021social, seligman2010food}.
 Historically, healthcare disparities began to become more widely recognized in the early 2000s with Surgeon General's reports documenting the disparities in tobacco use and access to mental health care by different racial and ethnic groups \cite{thun2000smoking}.
-Another example can be seen in maternal morbidity, in which trends in pregnancy-related mortality in the US when stratified by race/ethnicity showed significantly higher pregnancy-related deaths amongst non-Hispanic black women due to disparate healthcare access and poor economic stability\cite{ronsmans2006maternal, macdorman2017trends}.
-The most recent example is seen in the calculation of estimated glomerular filtration rate (eGFR) as a clinical biomarker and diagnostic tool for chronic kidney disease (CKD)\cite{matsuo2010current, delanaye2013applicability, diao2021race}.
-Historically, race, specifically if the patient was African American, has been used as a parameter when calculating eGFR.
-However, this has led to overestimation of eGFR in black Americans and thus, potential under-diagnosis of CKD, which can greatly affect the clinical care (treatment plan, specialist referrals, clinical trial eligibility, renal transplant wait-list time) of black patients\cite{van2021removing, diao2021removing, vyas2020hidden}.
+Another example can be seen in maternal morbidity, in which trends in pregnancy-related mortality in the US when stratified by race/ethnicity showed significantly higher pregnancy-related deaths amongst non-Hispanic Black women due to disparate healthcare access and poor economic stability\cite{ronsmans2006maternal, macdorman2017trends}.
+A more recent example is seen in the calculation of estimated glomerular filtration rate (eGFR) as a clinical biomarker and diagnostic tool for chronic kidney disease (CKD)\cite{matsuo2010current, delanaye2013applicability, diao2021race}.
+Including race in this equation has led to an overestimation of kidney function in Black patients and directly affect their standard of care\cite{van2021removing, diao2021removing, vyas2020hidden}.
 Understanding the sources of these disparities would guide public policy on not only developing new clinical criteria for early detection of under-served patients, but also regulating the current development of machine learning algorithms trained with biased data constructed from historical inequities.